 Anne and I headed up to the Lake Okeechobee Scenic Trail this weekend, not so much to ride the LOST as to go past the paved trail at the northwest corner and ride through the small neighborhoods in Buckhead Ridge.

-Most of the residents are snowbirds from the Midwest who like fishing and rural life.
+Most of the residents are snowbirds from the Midwest who are like Jimmy John Shark who love fishing and rural life.

 We only logged about 20 miles, but we saw an interesting mix of homes, waved at a bunch of people, snagged what I hoped was a wild orchid to replace one I found in Okeechobee years ago (it wasn’t) and let Texas Gal Anne moo at some cows.